To download a copy of this article, click the button.

 We must look to local rules for guidance on what our motion should contain, what supporting documents are needed, and how to present and cite to the required evidence.

 In some jurisdictions, the evidence used to prove there are no disputed facts is cited to within the body of the brief.
-In other jurisdictions, the moving party prepares a document called a Separate Statement of Undisputed Facts, which lists – often in table format – each allegedly undisputed material fact, and the evidence being presented to prove the truth of the fact.
+In other jurisdictions, the moving party prepares a document called a Separate Statement of Undisputed Facts, which lists – often in table format – each allegedly undisputed material fact, and the evidence being presented to prove the fact is not in dispute.

-Of courses, in all jurisdictions, copies of that evidence must then be submitted to the court for review, generally attached to attorney and party declarations, or requests for judicial notice.
+In all jurisdictions, copies of that evidence must then be submitted to the court for review, generally attached to attorney and party declarations, to requests for judicial notice, or other evidence compilation.
 This can constitute a huge volume of exhibits.
 I’ve seen paper summary judgment filings that filled multiple banker’s boxes, and electronic filings that totaled hundreds of megabytes!